KarishmaMehar/LogisticRegressionUsingDiabetes/README.md

 # LogisticRegressionUsingDiabetes

-In this code i have removed some of the outputs wantedly to reduce the size of the file but i keep the code as it is you can run those cells in your system you will get the output.
+In this code i have removed output for the PofileReport to reduce the size of the file, you can run in your system to analyze the features of the data.